Nexus-Mods/NexusMods.App/docs/development-guidelines/AddingAGame.md

 ## Linking your Game with NexusMods

-!!! info "How to tell your game to fetch mods from a specific Nexus page"
+!!! tip "To link your game with a Nexus page, you need to set the 'Domain' field."

 Each `AGame` instance has a field named, `Domain`.
 This `Domain` corresponds to the URL used on the Nexus for the game.